KubasMatt/KubasMatt.github.io/aboutme.md

----
-layout: page
-title: About me
-subtitle: A brief background of who I am and why I choose to study what I did
----

 Matthew Kubas is an extremely dedicated Electrical Engineer and Physicist, looking for a full time position in the research or industry sector.
 Will be graduating with a bachelor's of science from both Washington University in St. Louis and Illinois Wesleyan University, part of the Dual-Degree Program.